VoidBotW/cross/index.md

 ### Support or Contact

-Having trouble with the selfbot?
-Contact 1aldrch#1111 on discord or join the [discord](https://discord.gg/4eHTExkye4) and open a ticket in #support and state your problems
+Having trouble with cross?
+Contact frud#3081 on discord or join the [discord](https://discord.gg/4eHTExkye4)